Tornadoes have killed at least 3 people in Ohio. Crews are searching for others

 A church was destroyed.
 A few remnants still stood, as well as a mural depicting a flowing river, with a white awning still attached.
 A sign below the mural read, “He that believeth and is baptized shall be saved.”

 The storm damaged or destroyed about 130 homes and a Taco Bell restaurant, Mayor Bob McCoy said.
-He and his wife hunkered in a closet during the twister, which hit around 8 p.m.
+He and his wife hunkered in a closet when the twister hit around 8 p.m.

 “I’ve never heard that sound before; I don’t want to hear it again,” McCoy said.